Luca9862/MyPet/README.md

 # MyPet
-MyPet is an Android application, developed in Kotlin, designed to help pet owners record essential information about their pets.
+MyPet is a university project developed at the University of Insubria as part of a mobile development course, utilizing Kotlin.

 This app allows users to monitor medical visits, keep track of vaccinations and medications, and even includes a built-in pedometer.

 ## Features
 Pet Registration: Easily register your pets by providing details such as name, breed, and age.